-Yes, for both Type 1 and Type 2 Permits, the Permit holder is not required to be present during the occupancy.
+Yes, for all Permits, the Permit holder is not required to be present during the occupancy.
 If you go out of town during a rental, though, be sure that your local agent is available to respond to calls or complaints within forty-five minutes.